karthikhosur/Shopify_Internship/README.md

 # Shopify Internship Challenge
 A  CRUD application (REST API) built to manage the inventory of a Logistic Company with Python [fastapi] and SQLite Database.
+You can test the already deployed API at https://6uullh.deta.dev/docs

 The following are the attributes in the web application for items in aninventory:
 #### 1.Item Name